Fox-ML-infrastructure/FoxML_Core/LEGAL/COMPLIANCE_FAQ.md

 - Use it in any revenue-generating activity

 **You do NOT need a commercial license for:**
-- Non-commercial academic research
+- Non-commercial academic research (at qualifying institutions, see `LICENSE`)
-- Personal study or learning
+- Personal study or learning (individual, non-commercial use)
-- Open-source contributions (under AGPL-3.0)
+- Contributing to the Software in a personal/non-commercial context

 **See `LEGAL/COMMERCIAL_USE.md` for detailed guidance.**

 ---

-### Q1.2: What's the difference between AGPL-3.0 and Commercial License?
+### Q1.2: What's the difference between free use and Commercial License?

 **A:**
-- **AGPL-3.0:** Free for non-commercial use, but requires public disclosure of modifications if deployed over a network
+- **Free use:** Personal use and qualifying non-commercial academic research (see `LICENSE` for full definition)
-- **Commercial License:** Allows internal commercial use without AGPL disclosure obligations, includes access to private repositories
+- **Commercial License:** Required for any organizational use, allows internal commercial use, includes access to private repositories

-**See `DUAL_LICENSE.md` for complete dual licensing information.**
+**See `LICENSE` and `DUAL_LICENSE.md` for complete licensing information.**

 ---

 ### Q1.3: Can I use it for free?

-**A:** Yes, for non-commercial academic research and personal study under AGPL-3.0.
-Commercial use requires a paid license.
+**A:** Yes, for non-commercial academic research (at qualifying institutions) and personal study.
+Organizational use requires a paid license.
+See `LICENSE` for the complete definition of free use.

 **See `LEGAL/SUBSCRIPTIONS.md` for pricing.**